Blynk-Technologies/Blynk-NCP-Example-Zephyr/docs/flashing_ncp/Witty_Cloud.md

 ![assembled](../images/ESP8266-Witty-Cloud.png)

-1. Assemble the Witty Cloud board (insert top part into the bottom part)
+1. Assemble the Witty Cloud board (insert the top part into the bottom part)
 2. Connect the board to your PC **using the bottom USB port**

 Run this command: